YueLiPicasso/OCanrenTutorial/Main/weekdays/README.md

 for the result of some queries to the next-day relation.

-After the initial `open OCanren;;` statement, the source code can be organized into four logical parts: type definitions (Part 1), injection utilities (Part 2), relation definitions (Part 3) and queries (Part 4).
+After the initial `open OCanren;;` statement, the source code can be organized into four logical parts: type definitions, injection utilities, relation definitions and queries.
 This is also how a typical OCanren program is organized.
 We explain the parts below.

-## Part 1
+## Part 1: Type Definitions

 This part does type definitions:
 ```ocaml